Updated: Nov 11

-The northernmost capital city in the world, colorful Reykjavik is buzzing with life, surrounded by nature and rich in cultural tradition.
-Boasting a fascinating history and vibrant artistic heritage, Reykjavik is one not to miss during your trip to Iceland.
+The northernmost capital city in the world, colorful Reykjavik is buzzing with life, surrounded by nature, and rich in cultural tradition.
+Boasting a fascinating history and vibrant artistic heritage, Reykjavik is one best places to visit during your trip to Iceland.
 Located on the southwestern coast, Reykjavik is home to 60% of Iceland’s entire population.

 Interesting Facts about Reykjavik